 Katya and I have been taking a walk nearly every day.
 Katya adores going outside.
 When I say "It's time for a walk!" and hold up her shoes, she drops what she's doing and hurries over as fast as her legs can take her.
 It's so funny to see her hurry.
 She hikes up her shoulders and gets those hips moving as fast as she's able.
 Her arms swing stiffly around her sides.
 On her face is a look of concentration and a slight bit of trepidation as though she thinks if she doesn't get there soon enough, I'll leave her behind.
 She hasn't quite figured out running yet.
 The couple of times I have seen her run, she got going faster than her feet could keep track of and she fell headlong as if she were diving for home plate.

 Darla the dog also loves our walks.
 As soon as she sees the leash and/or the stroller come out she becomes mindlessly excited.
 Before we started taking walks on a regular basis, Darla would become worked up into such a frenzy that by the time we set out that all she could do was dash in circles around me and the stroller.
+I would be trying to hold the leash in one hand and push the stroller with other and would have to stop every few feet while Darla ran her excited loops.
+I'm sure we made an amusing spectacle as I tried to make some progress down the street while trying to keep Darla from getting tangled with the stroller and me.

 Now Darla and I have come to somewhat of an understanding.
 She seems to have figured out that the objective is to go forward, not round and round.
 However, Darla is a powerful dog and until she tires, it is a workout to keep up with her full speed ahead mode and also maintain control of the stroller.
 There's hardly any sidewalks in this town and weeds with painful stickers tend to grow along the sides.
 Darla prefers to walk on our left side, but if I have her walking on the side of the road, she edges over until the three of us are walking down the middle of the street if I'm not careful.